 Along the way, she made many dear friends in the community.
 Most notably, she rekindled her friendship with Daniel Wiseman, who she had met volunteering at the hospital.
 Daniel and Jacque were inseparable over the past few years.
 He was the love of her life.
 It is with great sadness that Daniel mourns the loss of his dear friend and companion.

-To send flowers to the family of Jaqueline Rose March, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Jaqueline Rose March, please visit our Heartfelt Sympathies Store.